Using causal models to distinguish between neurogenesis-dependent and -independent effects on behaviour: Introduction

-In a recent article, Creer et al. \citep{Creer2010} examined the relationship between neurogenesis and performance on a pattern separation task.
+In a recent article, Creer et al. \cite{Creer2010} examined the relationship between neurogenesis and performance on a pattern separation task.
 This task had two outcomes that were measured: the number of trials required to reach a set criterion, and the number of reversals achieved after a fixed number of attempts.
 Levels of neurogenesis were manipulated by placing a running wheel in the cages of some animals (runners), while controls had no running wheel.
-They showed that there was a relationship between neurogenesis and behaviour for the reversal data, and what they described as a ``trend'' for the trials-to-criterion data.
-They concluded that because the runners had better performance on the behavioural task, and the runners had increased neurogenesis, that neurogenesis might be important for this task.
-However, this conclusion does not follow from their analysis.
+They showed that there was a relationship between neurogenesis and behaviour for the reversal data, and a non-significant trend in the predicted direction for the trials-to-criterion data.
+They concluded that because exercise (1) increased levels of neurogenesis, and (2) led to better performance on the behavioural task, that neurogenesis might be important for this task.
+However, this conclusion does not follow from the analysis because the effect of exercise on other aspects of neural functioning have not been taken into consideration.
+In other words, they concluded that $A$ (exercise) affects $B$ (neurogenesis), which affects $C$ (behaviour).
+What about the direct $A \rightarrow C$ effect, which subsumes all of the neurogenesis independent effects?
+Could this completely account for the observed results?